SHJAx19/SHJA_AZIMI/README.md

 # SHJA_AZIMI
-This is not a real website service, But if you send me an email I will receive it.
+This is not a real website service, But if you send me an email through the website,  I will receive it lol :))) .
 Thanks